NRexha/LookupTableGenerator/README.md

 ![output](https://github.com/user-attachments/assets/4d193cdf-b8e3-4030-91b8-e33df0b9965b)

+# Little message
+The tool is far from being perfect, in case you have any suggestions feel free to ask a pull request or simply contact me.
+The code is accesible to everyone.

 ## Mathematical functions that you can input
-Ensure that you follow Python's syntax when inputting functions.
-For example, use x * sin(x) for the function xsin(x).
+<ins>**Ensure that you follow Python's syntax when inputting functions.</ins>** For example, use x * sin(x) for the function xsin(x)
 ### Basic Functions
 - Addition: x + y
 - Subtraction: x - y